codio/site/source/docs/console/creating.html.markdown

 You will then be shown a dialog that lets you choose the various ways to create or import a project.

+##Back-End Development
+If you're doing any back-end coding (PHP, Node, Ruby, Python etc. or any PHP based CMS such as Wordpress, Drupal or Joomla) then please refer to this [chapter](/docs/back-end/).

 ##Template Option
 We offer a few basic starting points with this option.
 Select from the Create Project dropdown list, which offers the following options